California Pregnancy Disability Leave (CPDL)

 CPDL provides the right to job-protected leave for eligible employees who are disabled by pregnancy, childbirth, or related medical conditions.
 There are no service time requirements to qualify for CPDL.
 The University follows all mandated state and federal laws for leaves of absence.
 Other state and federal entitlements may run concurrently with CPDL.

 Employees are eligible for CPDL starting on their first day of employment with USF.
-Under CPDL, a pregnant woman is entitled to up to four (4) months (17 1/3 weeks) of job and benefits protection depending on her actual period of disability.
+Under CPDL, a pregnant woman is entitled to up to four (4) months (17 1/3 weeks) of job and benefits protection.
 CPDL may be taken on an intermittent, reduced hour, or continuous basis as certified by the healthcare provider.
 CPDL runs concurrently with FMLA, if eligible and applicable.
-Once the disability portion of the pregnancy leave has concluded, the employee can take up to 12 weeks of CFRA leave for bonding purposes.
+Once the disability portion of the pregnancy leave has concluded, the employee can take up to 12 weeks of CFRA leave for baby bonding purposes.
 Bonding leave shall be completed within one year of the birth or placement of the child.

-Employees who wish to initiate CPDL should simultaneously notify supervisors and contact the Leave Manager at email@example.com to request eligibility and paperwork requirements.
+Employees who wish to initiate CPDL should simultaneously initiate the process in USFWorks, notify their supervisor, and contact the Leave Manager at firstname.lastname@example.org to request eligibility and paperwork requirements.
 Employees should notify supervisors and Human Resources at least 30 days prior to the leave request if feasible.

 Accommodations Related to Pregnancy